Reporting Abuse to Internet Platforms

 Flagging media

-- From the Tweet you would like to flag, click or tap the More icon (••• on web or iOS; on Android)
+- From the tweet you would like to flag, click or tap the 'More' icon

 - Select 'It displays a sensitive [image/video/media]'